How Pages Use Structure

 Attributes Tell Us More About Elements

-The value of the lang attribute is an abbreviated way for specification that which language is used inside the element that all browsers understand.
+The value of the lang attribute is an abbreviated way for a specification which language is used inside the element that all browsers understand.

 Body, Head & Title